Do 80% of S. Africans regularly consult traditional healers? The claim is falseComments 11

 A 2011 General Household Survey found that while 70.7% of South African households favoured public clinics and hospitals, almost a quarter (24.3%) of households said they would first consult a private doctor.
 The least favoured options were traditional healers (0.1%) and pharmacies (0.3%).

 Further analysis showed that 81.3% of black South African households first consulted public sector health facilities, 17.2% first consulted private sector health facilities and only 1.5% first consulted “other” health facilities, which include spiritual healers and traditional healers.
-Interestingly, 1.5% of white South African households reported that they consulted “other” health facilities first.
+Interestingly, 1.5% of white South African households also reported that they consulted “other” health facilities first.

 These statistics disprove the claim that 80% of black South Africans will first seek the assistance of a sangoma for health care.
 Contrary to this claim, surveys show that most black South Africans will first seek care from a public health facility.